Edsby helping teach kids about life online

 Edsby is playing a role in helping students learn online safety & responsibility.

 The Tampa Tribune and eSchool News write about how students in the Tampa, Florida area are being trained in how to handle themselves online.
-The initiative goes hand-in-hand with a new “BYOD” (bring your own device) program that is letting kids in Hillsborough County Public Schools, the school district in the Tampa area, bring their phones, tablets and laptops to school.
+The initiative goes hand-in-hand with a new “BYOD” (bring your own device) program that is letting kids in the Tampa area bring their phones, tablets and laptops to school.

 From the Tribune article: